 Universal Login is the easiest way to set up authentication in your application.
 We recommend using it for the best experience, best security and the fullest array of features.

-login method, create a new instance of the
+onCreate method, create a new instance of the

-Auth0 class to hold user credentials.
+Auth0 class to hold user credentials and set it to be OIDC conformant.

 You can use a constructor that receives an Android Context if you have added the following String resources:

 If you prefer to hardcode the resources, use the constructor that receives both strings.
-Then, use the

 WebAuthProvider class to authenticate with any connection you enabled on your application in the Auth0 dashboard.